-This coverage will help you get reimbursed in a situation where your event may be cancelled or postponed due to an unforeseeable situation.
-The policy usually covers all the non-refundable expenses.
+This will help get you reimbursed if your event is cancelled or postponed due to an unforeseen situation.
+The policy usually covers all non-refundable expenses.

-For example, the hall where you were planning to organize a book launch event catches fire due to an electrical issue.
-This results in you having to postpone the event by a week.
-With event cancellation coverage, you can get reimbursed for things such as decoration and even food.
+For example, the hall where you were planning to organize a book launch catches fire due to an electrical issue.
+As a result, you have to postpone the event by a week.
+With event cancellation coverage, you can get reimbursed for things such as decorations and catering.

 Event Liability Coverage

-Special event liability coverage provides protection against all kinds of mishap that may occur during an event.
-So, any liability (which is mentioned in the policy) towards accidental property damage or bodily injury will be covered.
-It’s also important to note that many venues mandate you have the coverage for even hosting the event.
+Special event liability coverage provides protection against all kinds of mishaps that may occur during an event.
+So, any liability (which is specified in the policy) involving accidental property damage or bodily injury will be covered.
+It’s also important to note that many venues require you to have coverage for even just hosting the event.

-For instance, if you have kids invited to a wedding and they accidentally knock off all the crockery.
-This small accident may lead to a huge financial loss as well as physical injuries to anyone who could be standing too close.
-The event liability coverage will cover the property damage as well the medical bills till a specified amount.
+If you have kids invited to a wedding and they accidentally knock over a huge stack of crockery, it could lead to substantial financial loss as well as physical injuries to anyone who may have been standing too close.
+Event liability coverage will take care of the property damage as well the medical bills up to a specified amount.

 Liquor Liability Coverage

-If your event serves or sells alcohol then it is important to have liquor liability insurance.
-Additionally, some venues mandate you to have liquor liability insurance if you are hosting a wedding.
+It’s important to have liquor liability insurance if your event serves or sells alcohol.
+In fact, some venues require you to have liquor liability insurance if you’re hosting a wedding.

-However, the amount of liquor liability coverage you get also heavily depends on the state you are in.
+The amount of liquor liability coverage you get depends on which state you’re in.
 Every state has a different Dram Shop Law requirement.

-Note: Dram Shop Law allows businesses to be held accountable for serving alcohol to people (especially minors and intoxicated adults) who may cause physical injury to themselves or others.
-It also allows establishments as well as private hosts to be held accountable if a certain incident is to lead to death or property damage.
+Dram Shop Law allows businesses to be accountable for serving alcohol to people (especially minors and intoxicated adults) who may cause physical injury to themselves or others.
+It also allows establishments as well as private hosts to be held accountable if a particular incident leads to death or property damage.

 Food Liability Coverage

-Generally, food insurance is important for people who run commercial food businesses.
-However, in an event where you are selling food or serving food to your guests, it is recommended to get coverage.
-The reason for this is to cover all bases if your guests’ health is compromised due to the food you are serving.
+Generally, food insurance is purchased by commercial food businesses.
+But if you have an event in which you sell or serve food to your guests, you could also benefit from this policy.
+You’ll want to have all the bases covered if your guests’ health is compromised due to the food you are serving.

-Suppose a guest who was invited to your event gets sick due to food poisoning.
-While getting food poisoning is rare, it can happen to anyone.
-In this case your guest may even decide to hold you accountable legally or financially.
-Having a food liability coverage in your special event insurance can help you deal with a situation like this.
+Suppose someone at your event gets food poisoning.
+They could decide to hold you responsible.
+Having food liability coverage in your special event insurance can help you deal with a situation like this.

-According to Insureon the average cost of events based on number of days are:
+According to Insureon, the average private event insurance cost based on the number of days is:

 - One day private event: The average private event insurance cost is $182.

-- Two-ten days commercial event: The average premium cost is about $250
+- A commercial event lasting two to 10 days: The average premium cost is about $250.

-- More than 10 days commercial event: The average coverage charge may exceed above $257
+- A commercial event lasting more than 10 days: The average coverage charge may exceed $257.

-Where you organize the event makes a huge difference in the pricing of special event insurance.
-For example, an outdoor wedding costs higher to insure than an indoor weeding.
-Not only that, a wedding held, for instance, in New York will be expensive to insure when compared to a wedding held in Utah.
+Where you organize the event makes a huge difference in the price of special event insurance.
+For example, an outdoor wedding costs more to insure than an indoor wedding.
+And a wedding held, for instance, in New York will be expensive to insure when compared to a wedding held in Utah.

 Number of Guests

-The more guests you have the more expensive your insurance will be.
-More number of people mean more possibilities of accidents.
-Insurance rates may also defer based on how many children you may have in your event.
+The more guests you have, the more expensive your insurance will be.
+More people mean a greater chance of accidents.
+Insurance rates may also differ based on how many children you have in attendance.

 Type of Event

-Many events, especially private events are likely to have liquor.
-Whether it’s your standard champagne for everyone or an open bar, liquor and private events feel like the two sides of the same coin.
+Many events, especially private events, are likely to have liquor.
+Whether it’s your standard champagne for everyone or an open bar, liquor and private events often go hand in hand.

-According to MyWalletJoy about 92% of all weddings serve alcohol and the average cost of serving alcohol at a wedding is above $2500.
+According to MyWalletJoy, about 92% of all weddings serve alcohol and the average cost of serving alcohol at a wedding is north of $2,500.

 Adding a liquor liability insurance policy to your wedding insurance is a smart decision.
-The policy basically provides coverage for:
+The policy often provides coverage for:

-- Coverage against claims on alcohol-related incidents when guests may be inebriated
+- Claims on alcohol-related incidents when guests may be inebriated

-The annual average cost for liquor liability insurance is between $900 to $1200.
-However, liquor liability insurance for weddings can be bought within $60 to $120.
+The annual average cost for liquor liability insurance is between $900 and $1,200.
+However, it’s possible to buy liquor liability insurance for a wedding in the range of $60 to $120.

 Events Covered by Special Event Insurance